×

 Pharmacotherapies for Methamphetamine Withdrawal

-This Video Abstract explores what we know about methamphetamine withdrawal, and how treating it might be approached.
+This VAN explores what we know about methamphetamine withdrawal, and how treating it might be approached.

 Using the results of a systematic review and meta-analysis, we discuss what medications have been trialled to date, whether or not they worked, and the impact of these results in clinical practice.